ajaygunalan/ajaygunalan.github.io/_includes/research.md

  1. [Actuators for Robot](../projects/past/motor.html)

 	 A robot is essentialy a bunch of motors coupled with varying load.
-I believe that without understanding the basic building block of robots which is the motor, it would be very hard to develop an algorithm which could outperform us.
-Thus, we will see how to influence various parameters for best performance.
+I believe that without understanding the basic building block of robots which is the actuator (motor), it would be very hard to develop an algorithm which could outperform us.
+Thus, we will see how to influence various parameters of an actuator for best performance of our robot.

     ---